Monotone VP vs monotone VNP

 - Proof:

-- Notice that the first product basically says: Pick any set multiset of integers of $j$ and build the monomial out of it.
-The same can be constructed with picking a function $\phi$ from $[n]$ to $[n]$ and construct the monomial directly.
+- Notice that the first product basically says: Pick any set multiset of integers of and build the monomial out of it.
+The same can be constructed with picking a function from to and construct the monomial directly.

 - ???